Pallisa

 Pallisa is a town in Pallisa District of the Eastern Region of Uganda.

-Location
+Geography

 Pallisa is approximately 56 km, by road, west of Mbale, the largest city in the Eastern Region of Uganda.
 This is approximately 200 km, by road, northeast of Kampala, the capital of Uganda.
 The coordinates of the town are 1°10'03.0"N, 33°42'36.0"E (Latitude:1.1675; Longitude:33.7100).

 Overview

 The town of Pallisa is in a rural area with limited public transportation.
 One of the major activities include schooling, with the population of the town swelling to around 40,000 when school is in session.
 Children come from all around to go to one of the approximately twenty secondary schools in the area, where they live in huts, two to four students per hut, rented to them by villagers.
 The students fend entirely for themselves while going to school.